DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

 #.
 Copy the contents of the packet to the memory buffer pointed to by gva.

-The Intel® DPDK application in the guest domain, based on the PMD front end, is polling the shared Virtio RX ring for available packets and receives them on arrival.
+The DPDK application in the guest domain, based on the PMD front end, is polling the shared Virtio RX ring for available packets and receives them on arrival.

 Packet Transmission